tonsmets/SupermarketScraper/README.md

 The idea behind this piece of code is to run it on set intervals (cron jobs) to collect the data.
 Before running (1 day before, or just a couple of hours), it should run tests to see if everything is still working (it is always possible that a website is changed).
 If something is broken, it should give you enough time to fix the problem before the cron job wil start the scraping proces.

+In the second phase of this project I would like to add some postprocessing for the data.
+Things like downloading images, storing them and deleting old ones.
+It should als store some extra data about each run of the scraper to prevent me from drowning in endless data without knowing when it was scraped :P.

 This is still a work in progress.
 The code you find today could be gone or heavily modified by tomorrow!

 ## Current supported supermarkets: